Arular: Critical reception

 Arular received widespread acclaim from music critics.
 Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, reported an average score of 88 based on 33 reviews, described as "universal acclaim".

+Writing for Pitchfork, Scott Plagenhoef called the album "a taut, invigorating distillation of the world's most thrilling music; a celebration of contradictions and aural globalization that recasts the tag "world music" as the ultimate in communicative pop rather than a symbol of condescending piety".
 Julianne Shepherd of Spin appreciated the album's fusion of "hip hop's cockiness with dancehall's shimmy and the cheap and noisy aesthetics of punk" and claimed that Arular would be regarded as the best political album of the year.
+Sasha Frere-Jones, writing in The New Yorker, described the album as "genuine world music", based on "the weaving of the political into the fabric of what are still, basically, dance tunes".
 Adam Webb, writing for Yahoo!
 Music, described the album's style as "professionally amateurish" and M.I.A.'s approach as "scattergun", but said that she "effortlessly appropriates the music of various cultures and filters them through the most elementary equipment".

-He said, "dancehall is the primary influence, but also one of many seismic collisions with several other genres."
+Robert Christgau, in praise of the album, stated that "the vertiginous excitement of pan-ethnic identity [...] imbues every pieced-together track", and characterised the violence referenced throughout as "a fact of life to be triumphed over, with beats and tunelets stolen or remembered or willed into existence".
+He added that "this is the territory I've always wished Missy Elliott would risk".
 In his review for Stylus Magazine, Josh Timmermann described Arular as "a swaggering, spitting, utterly contemporary album" and went on to say, "We've not heard its like before."
 Rolling Stone writer Rob Sheffield found Arular "weird, playful, unclassifiable, sexy, brilliantly addictive".
-Sasha Frere-Jones, writing in The New Yorker, described the album as "genuine world music", based on "the weaving of the political into the fabric of what are still, basically, dance tunes".

 Other reviewers were not as complimentary.
 Pastes Jeff Leven said that the album, although strong, was not as "mindblowing" as many critics were saying.
 Q characterised the album as "style mag-cool pop-rap" and claimed that it lacked the substance suggested by M.I.A.'s decision to name it after her father.

 Arular was nominated for the Mercury Prize and the Shortlist Music Prize, and was named as the best album of the year by Stylus Magazine.
 The album placed second in two major critics' polls, The Village Voices 33rd annual Pazz & Jop poll for the Best Album of 2005 and The Wires annual critics' poll for Record of the Year.
 The Washington City Paper chose it as the second best album of the year, and Pitchfork and Slant Magazine named Arular the fourth best of 2005.
 The Observer listed it as one of the year's five best albums.